 Unaltered males also are more at risk for feline leukemia [FeLV] and FIV [feline immunodeficiency virus].
 That’s because they fight, and deep bite wounds are the leading factor in the transmission of those diseases.

 Q: My cat sprays all over my house.
-If I neuter him, will that stop?
+If I neuter them, will that stop?

 A: More than likely it will.
 It will certainly take away that hormonal urge to spray.
 Neutering early is your best bet to avoid that urge altogether.
 If you have a neutered cat that is still spraying, you should see your veterinarian.
 It could be a behavioral issue, or it could be a health problem.